Side effects of chemotherapy

 • Chemotherapy mainly affects parts of the body where normal cells rapidly divide and grow.

-• These include the lining of the mouth, skin and hair, the digestive system, the testes and the bone marrow (where blood cells are produced).
+• These include your mouth, skin and hair, the digestive system, the testes and the bone marrow (where blood cells are produced).

 blue unaunahi tile generic

-Most chemotherapy side effects are short lived and go away within a few days or weeks.
+Most chemotherapy side effects are usually short lived and go away within a few days or weeks.
 However, some side effects are permanent.
-Ask your specialist or oncology nurse what to expect, what symptoms you should report right away and whether you are likely to have any permanent effects.
+Ask your specialist or oncology nurse what to expect, what symptoms you should tell them about right away and whether you are likely to have any long-term permanent side effects.

-• You are unlikely to experience all of the possible side effects, but tell your doctor or nurse about any effects you do get, as they need to know how you are coping with the chemotherapy.
+• You are unlikely to experience all possible side effects but tell your doctor or nurse about any side effects you do get, as they need to know how you are coping with the chemotherapy.

 • They may be able to help control the side effects, or they may want to change your treatment to try to avoid them.

-White blood cells, produced in the bone, are essential for fighting infections.
-Chemotherapy reduces the amount of white cells produced, making it difficult for you to fight off infections.
+People with cancer or undergoing cancer treatment are at higher risk of infections, which can be more severe than in people without cancer White blood cells, produced in the bone, are needed to fight infections but chemotherapy reduces the number of white cells produced, making it difficult for you to fight infections.

 What can you do?

 You should be given written information from your healthcare team about what to watch for.
-Your list may differ slightly from this.
+An example is below, but your list may differ slightly from this.

 Call your cancer doctor or nurse if you get the following: